Research Data Management Services Unit

 Descriptive metadata: Information outlining basic facts necessary for discovery and identification, i.e. title, authors, keywords and abstract,

-Structural metadata: Information regarding the structure (organisation and relationship) of a data and underlying items.
-For instance it could be a description of enclosed files and scripts, how they are organized, and structured and how they are related and where they can be found i.e. DOI
+Structural metadata: Information regarding the structure (organisation and relationship) of data and underlying items.
+For instance, it could be a description of enclosed files and scripts, how they are organized and structured and how they are related and where they can be found i.e. DOI

 - Metadata standards enable the structuring of metadata and enhance its interoperability, by using common terms and definitions, to provide consistency and accuracy to data documentation.